Elemento-Modular-Cloud/elemento-power-meter/README.md

 We use a mix of `strace` and `dmidecode` routines to detect the number of RAM sticks and the presence of ECC technologies.
 See [the implementation here](./ram-power.sh).

+The value is not updating and is therefore a fixed value depending on hardware configuration and not on runtime information.

 ## NVMe power
 NVMe power consuption is mainly dependant on the NVMe device power state.
 According to [the NVMexpress consortium](https://nvmexpress.org/resources/nvm-express-technology-features/nvme-technology-power-features/) the reference rating for different power states are: